How Long Does Moving Take?

 Moving day can go by quickly and efficiently if you take the proper steps in planning.
 The most important thing you can do on moving day is to be present and communicative with your movers—show them the best routes through the house and eliminate any tripping hazards along paths to the truck.

-The time it takes to fully load a truck is based on the size of the truck, number of movers, and the distance from your house to the truck.
+The time it takes to fully load a truck depends on the truck's size, the number of movers, and the distance from your house to the truck.
 Below is an estimate to give you an idea of the loading and unloading time for three movers.

 Average time to load and unload a truck